 A Table field is a grid used to group a set of fields that repeats as needed, allowing the user to add multiple rows of identical information.
-Table fields and repeating sections are nearly one and the same; however, table fields allow for a more streamlined input of up to eight fields per column, as well as offer more advanced summary options for each column.
+Table fields and repeating sections are nearly one and the same; however, table fields allow for a more streamlined input of up to eight columns per row.
+They also offer more advanced summary options for each individual column.

 The label will display as the title of the field, or the question that is being asked on the form.
 It is not recommended to leave the label blank because the label will be used as the column heading in Excel when form entries are exported.

 The Item Label is the title of each table followed a number to indicate how many rows the user has added.